wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 <tr>
 <td>replace</td>
 <td>&lt;replacement string&gt;</td>
 <td>String or pattern (empty string is allowed) that will be used as a value for the new point tag.
-To refer to a capturing group in &quot;search&quot; regex by its number, use either of the following constructs: &quot;\\1&quot; or &quot;$1&quot;.</td>
+To refer to a capturing group in &quot;search&quot; regex by its number, use &quot;$1&quot;.</td>
 </tr>
 <tr>
 <td>match (optional)</td>